-Woodside is constructing a pipeline to transport gas from Pluto LNG to the North West Shelf Project’s Karratha Gas Plant (KGP).
+Woodside has constructed a pipeline to transport gas from Pluto LNG to the North West Shelf Project’s Karratha Gas Plant (KGP).

 Project capacity LNG (100% of project)

-Woodside is constructing a pipeline to transport gas from Pluto LNG to the North West Shelf Project’s Karratha Gas Plant (KGP).
-Gas would be treated at new gas conditioning facilities at Pluto LNG before being transported through the 5 km, 30 inch pipeline to the KGP, constructed along the existing Dampier to Bunbury Natural Gas Pipeline (DBNGP) corridor.
+Woodside has constructed a pipeline to transport gas from Pluto LNG to the North West Shelf Project’s Karratha Gas Plant (KGP).
+The Interconnector is a 3.2 kilometre, 30-inch pipeline which connects Pluto LNG with KGP, constructed along the existing Dampier to Bunbury Natural Gas Pipeline (DBNGP) corridor.

-Transporting gas through the Pluto-KGP Interconnector would provide opportunities to take advantage of future excess capacity at KGP.
+Transporting gas through the Pluto-KGP Interconnector provides opportunities to take advantage of future excess capacity at KGP.
 It will also provide potential to accelerate future developments of other offshore Pluto gas reserves, as well as third-party resources.

 The chosen design and route positions the Pluto-KGP Interconnector to avoid disturbance of protected heritage sites and environmental values.
 The Interconnector is not expected to increase net emissions from Woodside-operated facilities.
 We will continue to manage emissions from our facilities and comply with environmental requirements.
 On 24 May 2019, Commonwealth Department of Energy and Environment (DoEE) issued its referral decision of ‘not a controlled action’, which means no further assessment and approval is required under the Environment Protection and Biodiversity Conservation Act 1999.
 The WA Environmental Protection Authority's (EPA) report and recommendations for the environmental approval application, by DDG Operations Pty Ltd, to construct and operate the pipeline was published on 4 June 2019.

 We take seriously our obligations to preserve cultural heritage.